xioren/ImageGoblin/README.md

 + introduced html tag parsing for generic goblin
 + new goblins
 + bug fixes
-+ code clean up and improvements
++ misc code clean up and improvements

 ### This Program: